jinfanfrankhu/jinfanfrankhu.github.io/_projects/2tuftsai.md

 </details>

-If you'd like to check out a quick presentation I made for the camp, click <a href="https://jinfanhu.com/files/tuftsai.pptx" target="_blank" rel="noopener noreferrer">here</a>.
 Thank you to Victor, my roommate, for putting up with my late-night grinds and keeping me entertained with your Roblox gambling sessions.
 Love you pookie 🥰🥰